shivendrasaurav/StackTemplates/README.md

-# Stack templates for popular stacks
-### Add this git repo as remote and pull branchName to pull stack template.
-Here's a list of templates added:

-- `react-w-router` - to pull template for React with Vite app initialized with React Router and Patterns UI by Invrz
-- `fastapi-postgres` - to pull template for FastAPI initialized with Router and a Microservice with PostgreSQL Connection.
-# Vite + React + Invrz Template
+# FastAPI + PostgreSQL Microservice Template

 ## Introduction

-Welcome to the **Vite + React + Invrz** project template! 🎉 This template is designed to help you quickly get started with a new React application using Vite as the build tool and Invrz Patterns for UI components and design.
+Welcome to the **FastAPI + PostgreSQL Microservice** project template! 🚀 This template is designed to help you quickly get started with building scalable microservices using FastAPI as the web framework and PostgreSQL as the database.

-This project includes a basic setup with React Router for routing and a few example components to demonstrate how to structure your app and add new pages.
+This project includes a basic setup with a sample microservice, database connection, and authentication mechanism to demonstrate how to structure your app and add new services.

 ## Project Overview

-In this template, you will find an example of how to use `react-router-dom` for routing and how to integrate Invrz Patterns into your React application.
+In this template, you will find an example of how to use FastAPI to create a microservice architecture with PostgreSQL database integration and a simple authentication system.

 ### Key Features

-- **React Router v7** for client-side routing
+- **FastAPI** for building high-performance APIs
-- **Invrz Patterns UI** for modern and responsive design components
-- Example components including a counter, contact form, and quote generator
+- **PostgreSQL** integration for robust data storage
+- Microservice architecture setup
+- Basic authentication mechanism
+- Example service with user management operations

 ## Getting Started